jptweb/IGME-340-Shared/labs/gif_finder.md

 4. Show the number of results found.
 5. Customize the app with a custom font.
 6. On startup load a random GIF or show what's trending.
-7. Somewhere in the application, allow the user to go to the Giphy website for the result.
+~~7.
+Somewhere in the application, allow the user to go to the Giphy website for the result.~~ EDIT 10/20/25 I realize #7 could have been problematic since we didn't cover URL opening.
+I am open to making that a bonus for those who figured it out.

 ---